The article "Setting the Record Straight: MIC vs Oxygen Corrosion" appears in the November 2016 issue of FPC Magazine.

 Monitoring Corrosion Activity

-In a recent article published in the September issue of Fire Protection Contractor Magazine it is suggested that “chemically treated FPS are simply and inexpensively tested for corrosion by testing waters in the FPS for oxygen, MRM, iron and residual treatment chemical.”
+In a recent article published in the September issue of Fire Protection Contractor Magazine, it is suggested that “chemically treated FPS is simply and inexpensively tested for corrosion by testing waters in the FPS for oxygen, MRM, iron and residual treatment chemical.”
 As a chemist, I would like to understand the protocol for measuring FPS in-situ oxygen and iron.

 First, it is virtually impossible to accurately measure the amount of dissolved oxygen in a water sample that is captured from fire sprinkler system piping.
 In order to get an accurate measurement, the water must be collected without exposing it to the air.
 Exposure of the water sample to the air even for a few seconds during sample collection would result in an immediate increase of the dissolved oxygen content in the water.
 This contaminated sample would no longer be representative of the conditions that exist with trapped water within the piping.